aaronmalone/lapis/README.md

 lapisApi.set(variableFullName, localDoubles);
 ```

-### Release 0.3 notes
+## Release 0.3 notes

 This release includes some changes and new features, discussed below.
+Note that examples provided are for the MATLAB client.
+For the Java client, please look at the source code, unit tests, and Javadoc for the the lapis-java-client project, and at the examples provided earlier in this document.

 ##### Modified publish function